Skip to main content

 • 40 hours a week: about 249,600 dollars a year

-For context, the CDC estimates that raising a child with autism adds roughly 17,000 to 21,000 dollars a year in care costs compared with a neurotypical child.
+The CDC estimates raising a child with autism costs roughly 17,000 to 21,000 dollars more per year in care than raising a neurotypical child.

 Does insurance cover ABA therapy?